Amber Heard and Elon Musk Are Not Back Together Despite Kissing Photos

 The insider tells E!
 News, "They are not dating."

-E!
-News reported that he couple parted ways on because of their busy schedules on Aug.
-6.
+On Aug.
+6, E!
+News reported that he couple parted ways because of their busy schedules.

 MB / MEGA